8 Things Your Eye Boogers Can Reveal About Your Health

 Your eyes are crusty

 Waking up with a little something in your eyes is usually nothing to worry about, but if it seems extra crusty or feels irritated, you might have blepharitis, an inflammation of the eyelid that can result in crusting along the lid line.
 Or, you could have something much more common, like allergies.
 “During allergy season, your eyes might water more, and that sticks to the lid and crusts, or inflammation of the lid which can cause crustiness,” says Penny Asbell, MD, FACS, MBA, director of the Cornea Service and Refractive Surgery Center at the Icahn School of Medicine at Mount Sinai in New York City.
 Another condition, dry eye, can cause tear film to get thicker, leading to crust along the lid.
-(If you want to learn more about your body, this is what your zodiac reveals about your health.)
+Resist the urge to rub though or else this might happen.

 Your eye discharge isn’t clear

 Yellow, green, or white eye mucus can signal an infection like conjunctivitis, commonly known as pink eye, especially if your eyes also itch or look red.
 There are two types of pink eye—bacterial and viral—and while both can be contagious, the viral form is especially easy to spread, even just by shaking hands.
 “With viral, you wake up with one eye red and irritated and in a day or two the other eye looks the same,” says Dr. Asbell.
 “The bacterial type is typically only in one eye.”
 A stye, often caused by an infected eyelash follicle, can also cause yellow pus and discomfort.